bytrangle/docs/use-timescale/data-tiering/about-data-tiering.md

 Various SQL optimizations limit what needs to be read from S3:

-* Chunk pruning - exclude the chunks that fall outside the query time window.
+* **Chunk pruning** - exclude the chunks that fall outside the query time window.
-* Row group pruning - identify the row groups within the Parquet object that satisfy the query.
+* **Row group pruning** - identify the row groups within the Parquet object that satisfy the query.
-* Column pruning - fetch only columns that are requested by the query.
+* **Column pruning** - fetch only columns that are requested by the query.

-The result is transparent queries across standard PostgreSQL storage and S3 storage, so your queries fetch the same data as before.
+The result is transparent queries across high-performance storage and object storage, so your queries fetch the same data as before.

 The following query is against a tiered dataset and illustrates the optimizations: